a-da/python-ciur/README.rst

 ..

-    *Ciur is a scrapper layer in development*
+    *Ciur is a scrapper layer in code development*

     *Ciur is a lib because it has less black magic than a framework*